JoaoDiogoDuarte/X25519-Libjc-EasyCrypt-Proof/README.md

 - [X] Curve25519_Hop2.ec
 - [X] Curve25519_Hop3.ec
 - [X] Curve25519_Hop4.ec
-    - Warning: the post-conditions in all `*_ptr` equivalences are set to `true`, but this natrually needs to change to provide a proper correctness proof.

 The original Easycrypt files can be found [in the x25519 branch in libjc](https://github.com/tfaoliveira/libjc/tree/x25519/proof/crypto_scalarmult/curve25519).